-At St Swithun’s Catholic Primary School, science is taught in line with the national curriculum, with the aim of helping children to develop a foundation for understanding the World.
+At St Swithun’s, science is taught in line with the national curriculum, with the aim of helping children to develop a foundation for understanding the world.
 In conjunction with our school topic plans, we follow a published scheme of work “Switch-on Science” developed by Rising Stars.
 This supports us in providing a varied approach to science, which mixes practical and theory.

 Science at St Swithun’s is a fantastic opportunity for children to apply their learning in mathematics and English, for example by writing scientific reports or producing graphs to show results.
 In addition to this, children will extend their vocabulary by using specific technical language.